Last Updated: June 3, 2025 by TRUiC Team

-To get started, you'll need to pick a suitable business name, choose a registered agent, and file your Articles of Organization with the Indiana Secretary of State ($95 processing fee online or $100 by mail).
+To start a limited liability company (LLC) in Indiana, you’ll need to pick a suitable business name, choose a registered agent, and file your Articles of Organization with the Indiana Secretary of State.
+The cost to form an LLC in Indiana is $95.

 You can do this independently, consult with a business attorney for specialized legal guidance, or join the other 65% of our readers and hire a specialized Indiana LLC formation service (recommended).